-Exclusive: Sycamore Partners, liquidators bid on bankrupt U.S. teen retailer Aeropostale
+Sycamore Partners, liquidators bid on bankrupt U.S. teen retailer Aeropostale

 St. Jude says report by short sellers 'false and misleading'

-Medical device manufacturer St. Jude Medical Inc said on Friday that a report by short-selling firm Muddy Waters and a cyber-security researcher alleging its heart devices were riddled with bugs was "false and misleading."
+Medical device manufacturer St. Jude Medical Inc said on Friday a report by short-selling firm Muddy Waters and a cyber-security researcher alleging its heart devices were riddled with bugs was "false and misleading."